keywordsalad/thisfieldwas.green/blog/2012-11-07-using-perforce-chronicle-for-application-configuration.md

 - $linkedTitle("blog/2012-11-20-app-config-app-in-action.md")$
 - $linkedTitle("blog/2012-11-28-promoting-changes-with-app-config-app.md")$

-The subject of configuration as described in these posts is still fresh despite these posts being being nearly a decade old.
+The subject of configuration as described in these posts is still fresh even after nearly ten years.
 Even now configuration as code still doesn't have a perfect solution, though products have become available that make managing configuration easier.
 Changing configuration in a running process as a general solution remains elusive, as supporting it imposes a lot of constraints on design.

 On a more personal note: today is Pride.
 This is the first Pride I've ever participated in and only in the last two years have I felt safe enough to come out in circles beyond close friends.
 I was out to Paul but only as a detail I confided in passing.
 When I was working with Paul on these posts he advised that I should consider relocating to the Bay Area.
 In January, 2013, I moved to San Francisco.
 Discovering my own life as a _person_ was set by Paul being brave enough to share a deeply personal piece of advice.
 I'm so thankful he said it, and I'm glad I listened.